Many of our clients ask us about specific features they need in their websites, and increasingly we’re asked about online chat.

 For the uninitiated, live chat is where a visitor lands on a website and within a second or so, a live chat box opens in the right or left bottom corner of the screen, asking if you want to chat with a company representative or a support person.

 If you’re considering including live chat in your ecommerce or corporate website design, the following pros and cons should help you make an informed decision.

 Pros of live chat

-With live chat you can answer customer’s queries immediately, and when customers are happy with their interactions they may tell their friends, creating a positive impression of your business.
+- With live chat you can answer a customer’s queries immediately, and when customers are happy with their interactions they may tell their friends, creating a positive impression of your business.